bitzlato/devdax/README.md

 ## FAQ

-1. Why it is running on localhost:8080 not www.app.local?
+1. Why do we listen on `localhost:8080` not `www.app.local`?

-> app.local is on http by default, but auth0 accepts localhost or https
+> app.local by default was on http, but auth0 accepts only localhost or https

 ## TODO

-1. On linux add `host.docker.internal` to hosts in docker-compose.yml.
-Or wait until developers will include it to docker setup. https://stackoverflow.com/questions/48546124/what-is-linux-equivalent-of-host-docker-internal
+1. On Linux, either do list `host.docker.internal` within hosts of `docker-compose.yml`.
+Or keep standing by for them to include this host to all releases of docker https://stackoverflow.com/questions/48546124/what-is-linux-equivalent-of-host-docker-internal
 2. add market making (valera)
 3. add liza
 4. add tower